 THE WILLOW CHRONICLE, VOL. 3

-Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, is followed by At Sea, and concludes with Found and Lost in Paradise.
+Within The Willow Chronicle is an epic, two-volume, coming of age story comprised of At Sea and Found and Lost in Paradise.

 THE WILLOW CHRONICLE, VOL. 3

-Within The Willow Chronicle is an epic, three-volume, coming of age story that begins in Whirlwinds, Waves, and Willow, is followed by At Sea, and concludes with Found and Lost in Paradise.
+Within The Willow Chronicle is an epic, two-volume, coming of age story comprised of At Sea and Found and Lost in Paradise.

-At Sea, a character-driven work of Literary Fiction, finds two young American women who have begun a great adventure in 1956 by escaping from the puritanical world of small town America to what they hope is a liberating world of French Polynesia aboard a stolen, 60-foot yawl.
+Each of these novels can stand alone; however, together they tell the story of two young American women who begin a great adventure in 1956 by escaping from the puritanical world of small town America to what they hope is a liberating world of French Polynesia aboard a stolen, 60-foot yawl.

-In At Sea and later in Found and Lost in Paradise, Willow "Billie" Benton and Brittany "Bambi" Macey endure tumultuous months that erase whatever remains of adolescent innocence.
-Under the mentorship of Oliana Teriierooiterai, the last Marquesan Chieftess on Hiva Oa, Willow and Bambi learn to cope with a world where the only restraints to satisfying their desires are consent and imagination.
+The two women — Willow "Billie" Benton and Brittany "Bambi" Macey — endure tumultuous months that erase whatever remains of their adolescent innocence.
+Under the mentorship of Oliana Teriierooiterai, the last Marquesan Chieftainess on Hiva Oa, Willow and Bambi learn to cope with a world where the only restraints to satisfying their desires are consent and imagination.

 THE WILLOW CHRONICLE, VOL. 4

-A quote from Found and Lost in Paradise:
+first pages of Found and Lost in Paradise

 THE WILLOW CHRONICLE, VOL. 4